aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 - degradation of the generation quality due to incorrect feature steering.
 - performance rendering with inlay within text buffers
 - Modal editing won't work.
-- e2e testing would be a hassle, given there are multiple components for tinymorph.
+- e2e testing would be a hassle, given there are multiple components for morph.
 - Cold start for inference server.
 - Mismanaging KV cache from vLLM internal block manager given that we are modifying attention activation directly.